Master Slides 101: How to Create and Use Master Slides in PowerPoint

 slide master view

-In Slide Master view, the Slide Master tab will appear first on the Ribbon, but you'll still be able to access commands on different tabs as you normally would.
+In Slide Master view, the Slide Master tab will appear first on the Ribbon, but you'll still be able to access commands on different tabs as normal.

 Using Slide Master view